elisemercury/terraform-thousandeyes-pageload/README.md

 variable "te_token" {
   type    = string
   description = "thousandEyes dashboard API token"
 }

+variable "test_page" {
+  type    = string
+  description = "website of the page that the test will be perfomed on" }
 ```
 After running the pageload test, the test result should show up in your ThousandEyes dashboard.